jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 execution.
 The most correct execution would be serial execution of every transaction in the order in which they arrive.
 And to do that most easily would be just to execute transactions in a single thread and viola.
-The obvious downside of that is that we are not utilizing the multicore architecture and possibility of parallel execution.
+The obvious downside of that is that we are not utilizing the multicore architecture and possibility of parallel execution and also that we are waiting on IO.

 It becomes intuitive to think that the more the stricter the isolation level the more expensive execution becomes in the terms of: